balaphd/microbial.cooccurence.HOTES/README.md

 - Doing the same with the combined network
 - Locate the signature sequences in all the networks constructed

+The otu table was splitted for moisture damaged samples only and renovated only.

+Preliminary steps were
+- the OTU table was filtered for only closed reference OTUs only.
+The reasoning behind this is to address the problem regarding the denovo otu picking done by open reference approach.
+Since denovo otu picking is not robust as closed reference OTUIDs.
+-

 ### Results

 ### Discussion